 The Five Eyes alliance operates various surveillance systems, some of which we know very little about.
 However, the media has discussed a few of these systems (or programs) quite a bit.
 For example:

+- ECHELON.
 Probably the oldest Five Eyes surveillance system, with origins in the Cold War.
-ECHELON was formally established in 1971 with the objective of intercepting the communications of the Soviet Union and other Soviet bloc countries.
+ECHELON was formally established in 1971 with the objective of monitoring military and diplomatic communications of the Soviet Union and its Eastern bloc allies during the Cold War.

-One of the newer and more troubling Five Eyes surveillance systems, PRISM was established in 2007.
+- PRISM.
+One of the newer and more troubling Five Eyes surveillance systems, PRISM, was established in 2007.
 Its purpose is to collect communications data from large tech companies, including Microsoft, Yahoo!, Google, Facebook, and others.

 FAQ